signalfx/splunk-otel-java/deployments/cloudfoundry/buildpack/README.md

 You can configure the Java instrumentation agent using environment variables listed in the [main README.md](../../../README.md).
 All configuration options listed there are supported by this buildpack.

-In case you want to use a specific version of the Java agent in your application you can set the `SPLUNK_OTEL_JAVA_VERSION` environment variable before application deployment, either using `cf set-env` or the `manifest.yml` file:
+If you want to use a specific version of the Java agent in your application, you can set the `SPLUNK_OTEL_JAVA_VERSION` environment variable before application deployment, either using `cf set-env` or the `manifest.yml` file:

 ```sh
 $ cf set-env SPLUNK_OTEL_JAVA_VERSION "0.1.0"
 ```

-By default the latest agent version available is used.
+By default the latest available agent version is used.

-Note: latest version is not using the buildpack cache, so if you want your deployments to be a bit quicker you may want to specify a concrete version.
+Note: the latest version won't use the buildpack cache, so if you want your deployments to be a bit quicker you may want to specify a concrete version.